 Building Personalized Umbraco Experiences

 So what does it take to build a personalized website experience?
-It’s actually pretty simple when it comes down to it, but there is a process you need to abide by in order to maximize your personalization efforts’ efficacy.
+It’s actually pretty simple when it comes down to it, but there is a process you need to abide by with your Umbraco web development team in order to maximize your personalization efforts’ efficacy.
 To do so, you must carefully examine your current website visitors alongside your current customers to get a more full picture of your target audiences and segments.

 Identify Target Audiences & Segments